usds/medicaid-renewals-playbook/schedule.md

 ## Wednesday - State Workshops Day #1

 On Wednesday, we have two workshops with the state.
 These have been loosely organized around ex parte renewals and manual renewals, respectively, but do not have to be!
-  - These meetings should be one hour each, and should not be back-to-back.
+  - These meetings should be 90 minutes each, and should not be back-to-back.
   - These will be focused on _identifying_ areas of opportunity for solutioning.
 Solutioning may get started here, but keep in mind there will be lots to talk about!
   - Vendors **should be present** at these meetings.
   - If helpful, eligibility workers may be present at these meetings.